 6 ways to nail social media marketing for your restaurant or takeaway

-Social media marketing can help you reach lots of your customers relatively easily.
+Social media marketing for restaurants can help you reach lots of your customers relatively easily.
 It’s also pretty inexpensive and can have an immediate impact when done well.

 1. Focus on local content

 Many restaurants and takeaways rely heavily on regular custom from local residents, and you can show that you are highly engaged and active in the community by posting locally relevant content.
 Local-based content is anything related to supporting your community, such as posts about local sporting or cultural events.